 The word “Caballito” in the restaurant’s name is Spanish for “little horse” and refers to the elongated shot glass that is often used to drink tequila.
 The story of how a shot glass came to be known a little horse sounds more myth than fact but it goes like this.
 Long ago when agave farmers traveled about the fields on horseback, they carried a gourd filled with water.
 Sometimes a worker would carry a second gourd filled with tequila.
 The tequila-filled gourd had the tip of a bull’s horn attached to it to be used like a shot glass to knock back the spirit.
 One day a supervisor noticed a worker with two gourds, and questioned him, “Why do you carry two gourds?”
 The laborer wisely responded, “One is for me and the other is for my horse.”
 The story became so widely known that instead of asking for “one for the road”, cantina patrons will typically ask for their last shot of tequila as “one for my caballito.”

 Skelly Says…A Brief Tequila Primer:

 - Tequila is a distilled spirit made from the blue agave plant grown in Mexico.
 Just as with wine grapes, the terroir of a specific location affects the flavor of the agave, producing some sweeter and some more herbaceous.
-Similar to wine production, Mexican laws require a designation of origin in certain municipalities in the state of Jalisco.
+Similar to wine production, Mexican laws require a designation of origin within five municipalities, including tequila’s birthplace in the town of Santiago de Tequila in the state of Jalisco.

 - The three types of tequila that refer to its aging are Blanco, or silver, Reposado, and Añejo.
 Blanco tequila is bottled after distillation, no aging is required.
 Reposado tequila is aged between two and twelve months in oak barrels.
 Añejo is aged in oak from one to three years, or longer.